gitstua/claat-demo/README.md

-# GitHub CopilotWorkshop [Japanese]
+# example claat

-GitHub Copilot のワークショップです
+its an example